Matosinhos e Leça da Palmeira

-Matosinhos e Leça da Palmeira is a civil parish in the municipality of Matosinhos, Northern Portugal.
+Matosinhos e Leça da Palmeira was a civil parish in the municipality of Matosinhos, Northern Portugal.
 It was formed in 2013 by the merger of the former parishes Matosinhos and Leça da Palmeira.
+It was dissolved in 2025.
 The population in 2021 was 49,034, in an area of 12.16 km2.

 History

 It was founded in 2013, as part of a national administrative reform, by the aggregation of the former parishes of Matosinhos and Leça da Palmeira and has its headquarters in Matosinhos.